• Free shipping on all orders

 Temperament & Intelligence of the Jacktese

-The Jack Russell is a plucky, lively, adventurous dog.
-It is highly alert and always looking around for something to chase.
-It loves to play and wants to do everything its owner does, especially if that involves getting out and about.
-The Jack Russell is not usually a good choice of dog breed for inactive owners.
-As well as being energetic, the Jack Russell is a loyal breed.
-It can be a bit yappy, however, so while its size is well suited to living in an apartment, the noise may mean this isn’t practical.
+The Jack Russell is a lively, adventurous dog that is highly alert and always looking around for something to chase.
+They love to play and want to do everything their owner does, especially if that involves getting out and about.
+The Jack Russell is not usually a good pet for inactive owners.
+They can also bark excessively, which isn’t ideal if you live in an apartment.

 Are These Dogs Good for Families? 🧑🧑🧒

-The Jacktese can be a very good family dog.
-It will enjoy going on adventures with the whole family and will always be up for a game with the children.
-When it is time to settle down, the Maltese means that the Jacktese could turn into a lap dog that just wants to curl up and sleep on its owner’s lap.
+The Jacktese can be an excellent family dog.
+They enjoy going on adventures with the whole family and will always be up for a game with the children.
+When it’s time to settle down, the Jacktese may turn into a lap dog, like their Maltese parent.

-This is a small breed, however, and you will need to teach children not to grab and not to handle the dog too aggressively or it could cause injury.
+Due to their small size, you will need to teach children not to grab and not to handle the dog too aggressively.

 Does This Breed Get Along with Other Pets?